Practical information : Eating out Peru

 What costs extra

 Tipping is more than welcome here.
 In small restaurants with menus, it's not customary, but not unwelcome either.
-In restaurants and cafeterias, it's not uncommon to be asked if you'd like to add a "tip" to your credit card, for example, so as to set the tone.
-It's not compulsory, but the rule is about 10% of the bill or a bill on the table.
+In restaurants and cafeterias, it's not uncommon to be asked if you'd like to add a "tip" to your credit card, for example.
+It's not compulsory, but the rule is to leave around 10% of the bill or a bill on the table.

-Carafes of drinking water, like bread baskets, are absent from the tables, and must be ordered separately.
+Carafes of drinking water, like bread baskets, are nowhere to be found on tables, and must be ordered separately.
 Water is still often bottled.
 Menus often come with a glass of refresco, lemonade or other fruit-flavored water, usually quite sweet.

 The local way

-For ceviche, you should remember to indicate the level of spiciness you want "bajo en aji", "medio en aji" or "bien picante".
-It is rare that meats are served in blue or red, except in specialized restaurants where you will be asked to choose.
-It is not a bad idea to order several dishes and share them, especially since the portions are generous.
-There are also dishes served in fuente made to be shared, especially in cevicherias.
-There are also many dishes made with boiled meats or soups served in the Sierra.
+For ceviche, remember to indicate the desired level of spiciness: "bajo en aji", "medio en aji" or "bien picante".
+Meat is rarely served in blue or red, except in specialized restaurants where your choice will be requested.
+It's not a bad idea to order several dishes and share them, especially as portions are generous.
+In fact, there are dishes on the menu served in fuente made to be shared, especially in cevicherias.
+The sierra is also home to many boiled meat dishes and soups.
 In these popular cuisines, everything is valued.
-It is not uncommon to see a chicken leg floating on the surface of a stew.
-Watch out for the little pot on the table which is often theaji to spice up the dish.
+It's not uncommon to see a chicken leg floating on the surface of a pot-au-feu.
+Finally, you'll often be asked whether you want your drink "helada" (cold) or "sin helar" (at room temperature).

 To be avoided